VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Experiments and Analysis

 \textbf{Motion Planner. } We consider only affordance and avoidance maps in the planner optimization, which finds a sequence of collision-free end-effector positions $p_{1:N} \in \mathbb{R}^3$ using greedy search.
 Then we enforce other parametrization at each $p$ by the remaining value maps (e.g., rotation map, velocity map).
 The cost map used by the motion planner is computed as the negative of the weighted sum of normalized affordance and avoidance maps with weights $2$ and $1$.
 After a 6-DoF trajectory is synthesized, the first waypoint is executed, and then a new trajectory is re-planned at 5 Hz.

-\textbf{Environment Dynamics Model. } For tasks in which the specified ``entity of interest'' is the robot, we assume identity environment dynamics while replanning at every step to account for the latest observation.
+\textbf{Dynamics Model. } We use the known robot dynamics model in all tasks, where it is used in motion planning for the end-effector to follow the waypoints.
+For the majority of our considered tasks where the ``entity of interest'' is the robot, no environment dynamics model is used (i.e., scene is assumed to be static), but we replan at every step to account for the latest observation.
 For tasks in which the ``entity of interest'' is an object, we study only a planar pushing model parametrized by contact point, push direction, and push distance.
-The heuristic-based dynamics model translates an input point cloud along the push direction by the push distance.
+We use a heuristic-based dynamics model that translates an input point cloud along the push direction by the push distance.
 We use MPC with random shooting to optimize for the action parameters.
 Then a pre-defined pushing primitive is executed based on the action parameters.
 However, we note that a primitive is not necessary when action parameters are defined over the end-effector or joint space of the robot, which would likely yield smoother trajectories but takes more time for optimization.
+We also explore the use of a learning-based dynamics model in Section~\ref{sec:dynamics-exp}, which enables VoxPoser to benefit from online experiences.